This article explains all about Best Odds Guaranteed (BOG) in matched betting.

 BOG is a horse racing promotion, which can yield extra profit for no extra effort.

-Horse racing odds are constantly changing, as horses go up and down in price in the betting market.
+Horse racing odds are always changing.
+Horses move up and down in price in the betting market.

 Let’s imagine you place a horse racing bet.
 If the starting price is higher than the odds taken, the bookie will payout at the higher price.
 This is Best Odds Guaranteed.

 BOG is useful when placing qualifying bets and free bets.
-You could gain extra profit if your horse drifts in the betting market and goes on to win.
+You could gain extra profit if your horse’s odds drift in the betting market and goes on to win.

 Imagine you bet on a horse at 2/1 (3.0) with a bookie.
 If the starting price is 3/1 (4.0), your bet gets settled at 4.0.
 Potential extra profit for zero extra risk.